J. B. Bury

 John Bagnell Bury FBA (/ˈbjʊəri/; 16 October 1861 – 1 June 1927) was an Anglo-Irish historian, classical scholar, Medieval Roman historian and philologist.
 He objected to the label "Byzantinist" explicitly in the preface to the 1889 edition of his Later Roman Empire.
-He was Erasmus Smith's Professor of Modern History at Trinity College Dublin (1893–1902), before being Regius Professor of Modern History at the University of Cambridge from 1902 until his death.
+He was Erasmus Smith's Professor of Modern History at Trinity College Dublin (1893–1902), before being Regius Professor of Modern History at the University of Cambridge and a Professorial Fellow of King's College, Cambridge from 1902 until his death.

 Early life and education

 Bury was born the son of Edward John Bury and Anna Rogers in 1861 in Clontibret, County Monaghan, where his father was Rector of the Anglican Church of Ireland.
 He was educated first by his parents and then at Foyle College in Derry.
 He studied classics at Trinity College Dublin, where he was elected a scholar in 1879, and graduated in 1882.

 He was elected a fellow of Trinity College Dublin in 1885 at the age of 24.
-Also in that year he married his second cousin Jane Bury, who assisted him in his work, notably with her chapter on Byzantine art in the History of the later Roman empire (1889); they had one son.
+Also in that year, he married his second cousin Jane Bury, who assisted him in his work, notably with her chapter on Byzantine art in the History of the later Roman Empire (1889); they had one son.
 In 1893, he was appointed to the Erasmus Smith's Chair of Modern History at Trinity College, which he held for nine years.
 In 1898 he was appointed Regius Professor of Greek, also at Trinity, a post he held simultaneously with his history professorship.
-In late 1902 he became Regius Professor of Modern History at the University of Cambridge.
+In late 1902 he became Regius Professor of Modern History at the University of Cambridge, and early the following year he was elected a Professorial Fellow of King's College, Cambridge, and received the degree Master of Arts (MA) (honoris causa).

-At Cambridge, Bury became mentor to Steven Runciman (the medievalist), who later commented that he had been Bury's "first, and only, student."
-At first the reclusive Bury tried to brush him off; then, when Runciman mentioned that he could read Russian, Bury gave him a stack of Bulgarian articles to edit, and so their relationship began.
+At Cambridge, Bury became a mentor to Steven Runciman (the medievalist), who later commented that he had been Bury's "first, and only, student".
+At first, the reclusive Bury tried to brush him off; then, when Runciman mentioned that he could read Russian, Bury gave him a stack of Bulgarian articles to edit, and so their relationship began.
 Bury was the author of the first truly authoritative biography of Saint Patrick (1905).

+In 1917 he was chairman of the British School of Archaeology in Egypt and Egyptian Research Account.

-Bury remained at Cambridge until his death at the age of 65 in Rome, while on a visit to Italy.
+Bury remained at Cambridge until his death at the age of 65 in Rome, where he took his annual retreat since 1918.
 He is buried in the Protestant Cemetery in Rome.

 He received the honorary degree Doctor of Laws (LL.D.) from the University of Glasgow in June 1901, the honorary degree of Doctor of Laws (LL.D.) from the University of Aberdeen in 1905, and the honorary degree Doctor of Letters (D.Litt.) from the University of Oxford in October 1902, in connection with the tercentenary of the Bodleian Library.

 His brother, Robert Gregg Bury, was an Irish clergyman, classicist, philologist, and a translator of the works of Plato and Sextus Empiricus into English.